-The DirectFlo has been designed to be safe to operate when used properly.
+The PowerFlo® model PF2400 has been designed to be safe to operate when used properly.
 Any device that is pressurized and requires electrical power, however, requires that certain safety precautions be observed to avoid potentially hazardous situations.
-The primary safety-related issues involved in the use of the DirectFlo are listed below and addressed in detail on the following pages.
+The primary safety-related issues involved in the use of the PowerFlo® model are listed below; and addressed in detail on the following pages.